ckosiegbu/frappe_developer/ubuntu-1804-installation.md

 docker-compose --project-name bench up
 ```

-## Setup bench procfile for using docker services
+## Setup bench for using docker services

 ```sh
 # For dockerized mariadb